hoppet-code/hoppet/README.md

 * unpolarized evolution in the MSbar scheme to N3LO including heavy-quark thresholds
 * QED evolution
-* structure function evaluation up to N3LO
+* massless structure function evaluation up to N3LO
 * polarized evolution up to NLO
 * simple access (in Fortran 90) to the objects representing splitting function and PDFs, making it possible for a user to extend the